Vision-as-Inverse-Graphics Agent via Interleaved Multimodal Reasoning: Related Work

 \section{Related Work}

 \textbf{LLM-based Agent.} LLM-based agents that observe and act in digital environments, such as browsers \citep{yao2022webshop} and computers \citep{xie2024osworld}, have achieved impressive progress across various tasks, such as resolving issues in software engineering~\citep{yang2024swe, he2025llmswe, tawosi2025almasautonomousllmbasedmultiagent}, or navigating through web pages to seek information or complete tasks on behalf of the users~\citep{zhou2023webarena, qin2025ui, azam2025reflectionbasedmemorywebnavigation}.
-However, most agents behave effectively only when perceiving the environment as texts and fall short when processing visual information, such as selecting products of certain styles on shopping websites \citep{koh2024visualwebarena}).
+However, most agents behave effectively only when perceiving the environment as text and fall short when processing visual information, such as selecting products of certain styles on shopping websites \citep{koh2024visualwebarena}.
 These text-centric agents become even more limited when situated in visual environments such as 2D or 3D spaces \citep{gupta2023visual,suris2023vipergpt, Chen_2024_CVPR, Hong2023_3DLLM, wang2024spatial, cheng2024spatialrgpt, Dwedari2023_3DSceneVQA, Zhang2023_ModularEmbodiedAgents, sun20253d, Kodnongbua2023_ReparamCAD, Xue2023_ULIP}, thus often fall short in producing high-quality visuals \citep{ge2025autopresent, gu2025blendergym}.
-In this work, we bridge this gap by presenting an agent that iteratively synthesizes and reasons over visuals across 2D, 3D, and 4D spaces.
+In this work, we bridge this gap by presenting a unified agent that performs interleaved multimodal reasoning to iteratively synthesize and analyze visuals across 2D, 3D, and 4D spaces.
 We facilitate multi-turn verification and refinement through adaptive agent memory \citep{wang2025agent,suzgun2025dynamic,zhang2025agentic, xu2025amem, ye2025taskmemoryenginespatial}.